karmaniverous/nextjs-template/README.md

 responsive web application with some built-in navigation and support for all the goodies.

-This template is highly opinionateed with respect to toolchain.
+This template is highly opinionated with respect to toolchain.
 It is _hard_ to get all of these bits to work together.
 It isn't hard to find a template that provides a basic platform.
 The challenge is to fill that template out into a machine that supports the development process in a robust matter.